iammrgenie/hhe_ppml/README.md

 ```
 ├── configs
 │   ├── config.cpp  # hold the configurations (HE parameters, number of runs for experiments...)
-├── experiments     # ho
+├── experiments     # hold the code for the experiments reported in the paper
-├── asio-1.24.0  # the library for
+├── images          # hold the images in `README.md`
-├── notebooks
-├── outputs
-├── src
-|   ├── client.py  # code for the client
+├── protocols       # hold the demonstration code for the protocols
-|   ├── server.py  # code for the server
+├── src             # hold the component code needed for other code
-└── weights
+├── tests           # hold the unit tests
+└── util            # hold the utility code used in PASTA and for data communication via sockets
  ```

 ## Running
 In the terminal, `cd` into the project's directory, then run
 - `cmake -S . -B build`